Investing term

 An ETF that tracks a wide market index — total US stock market, total international, total bond market.

-A broad ETF tracks a wide market index — the total US stock market, all international developed markets, or the whole bond market — rather than a narrow slice.
-One purchase hands you thousands of holdings, maximum diversification, and rock-bottom fees, which is why broad ETFs are the workhorse of simple, low-cost portfolios.
+A broad ETF tracks a wide market index — the total US stock market, all developed international markets, or the whole bond market — rather than a narrow slice.
+One purchase hands you a tiny piece of hundreds or thousands of companies (or bonds), which is why broad ETFs are the simplest way to build a diversified portfolio.

 For example